 Ted’s Recovering Politician Phase

 Following his two terms, Ted used his lawmaking skills to introduce reforms in election law – changing HOW, not WHO governs.
-To further tis objective, Ted changed his political registration to independent.
-Entering what he describes as his “recovering politician” phase, Ted continued to focus on research on good governance issues at the University of Arizona.
+To further this objective, Ted changed his political registration to independent.
+Entering what he describes as his “recovering politician” phase, Ted continued to focus on research on good governance issues as a Professor of Social Development at the University of Arizona.
 His skills were recognized by Secretary of State Ken Bennett, who appointed him to the State Election Procedures Review committee.
 Following careful research on the pros and cons of different election methodologies, Ted became the architect and wrote the initial draft of a proposed amendment to the Arizona constitution to end taxpayer support for political parties and partisan primaries.
-The Huffington Post described his efforts.
+The Huffington Post described his efforts in this area.
+He is part of the EndPartisanship coalition that believes elections should be about people, not parties.
+The initiative earned almost a million Arizona votes, but failed.
+Ted and his colleagues remain committed to the unfettered enfranchisement of all voters, including the minority voters of any party who live in gerrymandered jurisdictions and those who choose not to be unaffiliated.

-In the US and abroad, he has also been active protecting the rights of owners and tenants who are forcibly displace by “development” project that claw the hidden costs of such development on the backs of the displaced.
+Ted’s other political passion, in the US and abroad, is protecting the rights of owners and tenants who are forcibly displace by “development” projects that claw the hidden costs of such development on the backs of the displaced.

 Some of Ted’s actions that benefit many areas of Arizona.